Al-Qaeda leader in Yemen killed by US forces, Donald Trump confirms

 "We will continue to protect the American people by tracking down and eliminating terrorists who seek to do us harm," Trump said.

-While Trump confirmed reports that Al-Rimi had been killed, he did not say when the US operation was conducted or offer any details about how it was carried out.
+While Trump confirmed reports that al-Rimi had been killed, he did not say when the US operation was conducted or offer any details about how it was carried out.

 Al-Rimi had said in an 18-minute video that his group was responsible for the December 6 shooting in Pensacola.
 He called the shooter, Saudi Air Force officer Mohammed Alshamrani, a "courageous knight" and a "hero".
 The shooter opened fire inside a classroom at the base, killing three people and wounding two others before he was killed.
 Eight other people were also hurt.